Forecasting Public energy data

 Tradeoffs and constraints

-Forecasting and anomaly scoring are demonstration models.
-They are useful for showing pipeline design and analytical thinking, but they are not official reliability or planning tools.
+Forecasting and anomaly scoring are demonstration analytics.
+They show time-series modeling, failure-tolerant ML jobs, and dashboard communication, but they are not official reliability, trading, or planning tools.

 Methodology